 By building on Forge, Pulse inherits Atlassian's SOC 2 Type II certified infrastructure controls and benefits from their security-first platform architecture.

-No. Pulse analyzes content in-memory and only stores aggregated numerical scores.
-Your raw page content is never copied, stored, or persisted anywhere.
+No. Pulse analyzes content in-memory and stores only scores and page titles.
+Your page bodies are never copied, stored, or persisted anywhere.

 No. Pulse has strictly read-only access.
 It cannot create, modify, or delete any pages, spaces, or content in your Confluence instance.